d0ra1mon/d0raCatch/README.md

 To drop duplicates you should use the file main.py into Advance folder, this script can:
 - Get all file to merge from ToMerge folder, check and drop all duplicates row and save the final result into Done folder.
 - Get the file to clean from ToClean folder, check and drop all duplicates and save the final result into Done folder.
-- Generate the 2D Map
+- Generate the 2D Map into Map folder.

 <p align="center"><img src="/image/map.gif"></p>